cypress-io/cypress-documentation/source/guides/guides/network-requests.md

 Whether or not you choose to stub responses, Cypress enables you to declaratively {% url `cy.wait()` wait %} for requests and their responses.

+{% note info %}
+This following section utilizes a concept known as {% url 'Aliasing' variables-and-aliases %}.
+If you're new to Cypress you might want to check that out first.
+{% endnote %}

+Here is an example of aliasing routes and then subsequently waiting on them:

 ```javascript
 cy.server()
 cy.route('activities/*', 'fixture:activities').as('getActivities')